 In the past God made covenants with humans.
 In a divine covenant, God sovereignly established the relationship between him and His creatures.
 God's first covenant was with Adam and Eve.
 They were promised eternal life with Him based on the condition that they obey his command not to eat the fruit of the tree of the knowledge of good and evil.
 They failed to keep their part of the covenant.
 This led to their loss of paradise and upset the original relationship they had with their maker.
 God then entered into another divine covenant with them after their fall into sinful rebellion.
 In this new covenant God bound Himself, by His own oath, to provide a future Messiah who would redeem mankind.

-Biblical principles of covenant theology played a major role in our nation's founding and its laws.
+The biblical principles of covenant theology played a major role in America's founding and the development of its laws.
 Calvin's theology was based on the total sovereignty of God and what that means for how we are to live our lives.
 Calvin looked to God's revelation for the wisdom needed to live our lives in faithfulness to God.
 He recognized scripture revealed mankind has a fallen sinful nature.
 Calvin reasoned that since we are sinful and selfish by nature, people cannot be entrusted with too much power in organizational structures.
 He reasoned that a checks and balance system of government was needed to protect the people from sinful rulers who would likely abuse their powers.
 Organizations, especially churches and civil governments, needed a checks and balance system to hold leaders accountable to both God and the people they represented.
 These ideas were later developed further and served as the basis for our nation's constitutional republic.

 Ideas have consequences.
 This section will cover the impact of Cavin's biblically derived ideas and their impact in the formation of our nations' government and Western civilization.
 Articles and book references are included for those that wish to explore this topic in more detail.